image

 If the refractory bricks ever become damaged or begin peeling away from the inner shell, it will quickly degrade the operation of the kiln.
 The heat envelope will become unpredictable, affecting the quality of products created within the kiln.
 The escaping heat will also quickly begin to damage or deform the kiln shell.
 Therefore, it’s critical to protect the refractory bricks to extend the life of your rotary kiln.

-Three Sources of Damage to Refractory Bricks Within Rotary Kilns
+Three Sources Of Damage To Refractory Bricks Within Rotary Kilns

 1 – Rapid temperature shifts